 Field trips are offered at Moore Road Farm, located at 8407 Moore Road, Indianapolis, IN 46278.
 The STEM Connection’s 30-acre outdoor education site is located conveniently on the northwest side of Indianapolis.
 The ecosystems represented on the farm are representative of Indiana.
 The farm provides visitors an opportunity to connect with a deciduous forest, fields of crops, an urban garden, and Eagle Creek, a water source for part of Indianapolis.

-Field trips are offered throughout the year on Wednesdays through Fridays (please indicate if you require a different day).
+Field trips are offered throughout the year on Wednesdays, Thursdays, and Fridays (and other days upon request).
 Trips to our outdoor education site generally last three hours without a lunch break or about three and a half hours to allow time for a picnic lunch.
-All field trips begin at 10:00 a.m
+All field trips begin at 9:30 a.m

 For more information, please contact Andrea Elstro at email@example.com